jordanbleu/hyena/README.md

 Note that:
 * the folder holding animations is suffixed with 'anim'
 * multiple animations can go inside the same folder

+## localization

+Normal localization for things like menus / etc are done via normal playdate localization framework, i.e. use the en.strings file.

+### dialogue localization